 Many men with same-sex attractions report they felt different as boys but didn’t know why.
 For them, the pain of growing up with same-sex attractions was not so much the pain of being attracted to boys, but the feelings of being different.
 If this describes you, these feelings of being different may have become self-fulfilling prophecies as you separated yourself from the very boys you needed to bond with.
 You may have longed to feel you were on par with other boys, but this longing only widened the gulf between you and the rest of the guys.
 Feeling different may have created a mindset that influenced your self-perception and development.
 When other children sensed this hesitancy, they may have attacked it, confirming that you were different.
 Thus, you withdrew from other boys to defend yourself from the pain.

-You may have sensed your attractions were abnormal because of the “fag” jokes you heard, so you learned to keep the feelings to yourself, creating further problems of isolation and secrecy, which are powerful forces that kept your relationship needs from being fulfilled.
+You may have sensed your attractions were abnormal because of the gay jokes you heard, so you learned to keep the feelings to yourself, creating further problems of isolation and secrecy, which are powerful forces that kept your relationship needs from being fulfilled.
 When the rest of your male friends seemed normally attracted to females, you may have wondered why you were attracted to males.
 If these attractions were in conflict with your religious beliefs and society’s norms, you may have felt that your innermost feelings were wrong and since you didn’t choose to have these feelings, you may have wondered if there was something inherently wrong with you.
-This may have created an internal struggle as you desperately tried to understand the these feelings and make sense of them in terms of your own internal values and religious beliefs.
+This may have created an internal struggle as you desperately tried to understand these feelings and make sense of them in terms of your own internal values and religious beliefs.

 Behavior